-We’ll go over the dangers of bathroom bacteria, a simple walkthrough on grouting, and finally, everything you need to know about bathroom caulk.
+We’ll go over bathroom bacteria, grouting, and the best bathroom caulk to prevent mold from building up in your bathtub or shower.
 It may sound daunting, but it’s much easier than you think.

 Bacteria In The Bathroom